SuleimanFarah/sunpy/SOCIS-2019-Swapnil-Sharma.md

 ### FUTURE WORK

-I would like to work on image segmentation of active regions using Deep Learning.
+I would like to work on **Image Segmentation of active regions using Deep Learning**.
 There are powerful AI segmentation techniques which have various real-life applications like self-driving cars, medical MRI imaging and many more!
 It would be interesting to find if we can leverage ML models for the purpose of finding active regions which in return will help us to study solar flares and coronal mass ejection.
 I performed an experiment for the same and below is the result.

 ![Comparison of original image, ground truth and output image](https://i.imgur.com/vuDAf1X.png)